oslomet-arx-as-a-service/Rapport/user-manual/user-manual.md

 ### PyARXaaS client
 #### Introduction
-This documentation contains a step-by-step guide on how to start and use the Python Client.
-Jupyter notebook was used as the IDE tool for running the Python client.
+This document contains a step-by-step guide on how to start and use the Python Client.
+The python client was designed with the expectation that it would be used in Jupyter notebook, but it can be used on different IDE.

         - The API documentation can be found here: https://pyaaas.readthedocs.io/en/latest/

+#### Installing PyARXaaS Client